Friday, September 3, 2010

 Upon completion, The Viskies have said that they hope to see their product available in chemists, hospitals and in particular, aged care facilities.

 Having more alternatives for sufferers of dysphagia to explore is a would come as a sigh of relief for speech pathologist and deglutitionist Dr. Julie Cichero.
-She believes that dysphagia is a serious health care problem in Queensland and that there should be more attention given to dysphagia sufferers in the state.
+She believes that dysphagia is a serious health care problem in

 The Viskies and their mentor, Dr. Timothy Nicholson, strongly believe that The Viskimetre has the potential to change the health, safety, and life span of sufferers, as well saving them money and allowing more choice in the products they consume.